 This Classic Shrimp and Okra Gumbo relies on several key features: a dark roux, a really good shellfish stock, file, and a good Louisiana hot sauce.
 I've been making this gumbo for a long time, and it is a household favorite without a doubt.
 A NOLA classic in your own kitchen!!
 So good!

-In a large pot (preferably Dutch oven), heat oil over medium-high heat and slowly whisk in flour.
-Cook and whisking constantly until a brown roux forms, about 40 minutes.
+In a large pot (preferably a Dutch oven), heat oil over medium-high heat and slowly whisk in flour.
+Cook and whisk constantly until a brown roux forms, about 40 minutes.

-Carefully add onion, bell pepper, celery, poblano, chili powder, paprika, cayenne pepper, salt, and both peppers.
-Stir until all is mixed together and heated through, about 2 minutes.
+Carefully add onion, celery, bell pepper, poblano, garlic, chili powder, paprika, cayenne pepper, salt, black pepper, and filé.
+Stir until all is mixed and heated through, about 2 minutes.

 Transfer mixture to a stockpot or large Dutch oven.
 Stir in tomatoes, Worcestershire sauce, hot sauce, and shellfish stock.
 Stir to combine.